 - 1 teaspoon cinnamon

-For a chunky applesauce, mash apples with a fork or potato masher.
-For a smoother texture, put cooled mixture through a blender or food processor until you have the desired consistency.
+- For a chunky applesauce, mash apples with a fork or potato masher.
+For a smoother texture, put cooled mixture through a blender or food processor.

 Freezing InstructionsThis applesauce can be frozen as long as you leave space for it to expand in the container.
 Thaw in the fridge overnight and heat back up in the microwave before serving or enjoy chilled.

 Find this delicious recipe next time you visit by saving it to your very own recipe box on my site.
 All your favorites stored in one easy place!